code-distortion/adapt/README.md

 For a quick-start, it re-uses your test-databases from previous runs (it's careful to make sure it's safe to do so).

-Transactions can't be used to roll-back changes during browser tests (eg. [Dusk](https://laravel.com/docs/8.x/dusk)), so instead it takes snapshot dumps and imports those instead (so it doesn't need to run your migrations and seeders each time).
+Transactions can't be used to roll-back changes during browser tests (eg. [Dusk](https://laravel.com/docs/8.x/dusk)), so it takes snapshot dumps and imports those instead (so it doesn't need to run your migrations and seeders each time).

-It detects when you're running tests in parallel with [ParaTest](https://github.com/paratestphp/paratest), and creates a database for each process. *Adapt lets you run Dusk tests when using ParaTest*.
+It detects when you're running tests in parallel with [ParaTest](https://github.com/paratestphp/paratest), and creates a database for each process. **Your Dusk based browser tests will work with ParaTest**.

 It can build different data scenarios for different tests when you specify which seeders to run.
 Each scenario gets its own database, so it won't conflict with the others.
 And it can build multiple databases at the same time for a single test.